zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

         https://localhost:10010/api/v1/gateway/version

-    To view the Zowe version requires setting up the launch parameter of API Gateway - `apiml.zoweManifest` with a path to the Zowe build manifest.json file, which is usually located in the root folder of Zowe build.
+    To view the Zowe version requires setting up the launch parameter of API Gateway - `apiml.zoweManifest` with a path to the Zowe build manifest.json file.
+This file is usually located in the root folder of Zowe build.
     If the encoding of manifest.json file is different from UTF-8 and IBM1047 it requires setting up the launch parameter of API Gateway - `apiml.zoweManifestEncoding` with correct encoding.

 * **apiml.security.auth.provider**